1martinos/flightmare/README.md

 # Changes

 This repo includes some changes to some dependencies, and an install script has been added to aid the installation process.
-To install, run the 'install.sh' file as sudo.
+To install, first make sure there is a working conda/miniconda installation and then run the 'install.sh' file as sudo.
 This may need to be given executable permissions by running:
 ```
 chmod +x install.sh
 ```
+Conda can be found at https://docs.conda.io/en/latest/miniconda.html

 # Flightmare - 左青龙